The quicksand and sea of mud

 Sometimes I come across people like this.
 I ask – do you love books?
 They say – Yes, I love 1984.

 Nationalism is the symptom of a badly functioning state.

-“Become who you are!”
-Careful not to read this as an spur to selfishness.
-For who you are can obviously include others.
+“Become who you are!” – Easy to read Nietzsche’s phrase as a spur to selfishness.
+But who you are can obviously include others.

 The moss between cobblestones.
 Rain